 3) Yann Bisseck

 Age on debut: 16 years, 11 months and 28 days

 What does Sahin have in common with Yann Bisseck apart from a place in our big top 10 youngest debutants reveal?
 Both played under Peter Stöger - just not in the same team.
 Before coaxing the best out of and older-wiser Sahin at Dortmund, Stöger handed Bisseck his Bundesliga debut for Cologne.
-The Austrian played the teenager from the off in a 2-0 defeat to Hertha Berlin in November 2017, only to be sacked a week later on the back of another defeat to Schalke.
+The Austrian played the teenager from the off in a 2-0 defeat to Hertha in November 2017, only to be dismissed a week later on the back of another defeat to Schalke.
 Bisseck started that encounter, but a second-half cameo in a 4-3 loss to Freiburg under Stöger’s successor, Stefan Ruthenbeck, was the last Bundesliga audiences would see of the Germany youth international.
-He featured for the Cologne U19s and reserve teams before moving, via a loan stint at Holstein Kiel - and ANOTHER three competitive outings - to Roda JC of the Netherlands in summer 2019.
-The Germany U19 international is still awaiting his senior debut for his current employers, but did make the bench in a defeat to Heerenveen in the Dutch Cup and enjoys regular football for the club’s U21 outfit.
+He featured for the Cologne U19s and reserve teams before a January 2019 move on loan to Holstein Kiel.
+The following season saw the centre-back farmed out to Roda in the Netherlands, where he made 10 first-team appearances.
+A contract extension with Cologne until 2023 was accompanied by another loan, this time for two years, to Vitoria Guimaraes in Portugal from summer 2020.